TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

     (243, 0.80967486, None)

-We can also access the original image and the Grad-CAM heatmap:
+We can also access the original image, the Grad-CAM heatmap, and the hidden activation layer that we took for calculations:

 .. code:: ipython3

     image = expl.image
     heatmap = expl.targets[0].heatmap
+    layer = expl.layer

-    display(image) # the .image attribute is a PIL image print(heatmap) # the .heatmap attribute is a numpy array
+    display(image) # the .image attribute is a PIL image print(heatmap) # the .heatmap attribute is a numpy array print(layer) # the layer (its name as a string)